WHAT IS HORSE ASSISTED HUMAN DEVELOPMENT?

-Equine Assisted Therapy, also referred to as Equine Assisted Learning, is a form of life coaching and human development.
 It is a non clinical form of learning and development that is immersive and experiential.
-With instant feedback from the horses, clients are able to form their own solutions to issues they may be facing in their personal or professional lives.
+The horses provide instant feedback which enables participants to adapt their behaviour in real time and find solutions to issues they may be facing in their personal or professional lives.

 The learning and mastery of a new skill – horsemanship - enhances clients’ confidence in their ability to tackle new projects and leads to improved self-esteem